 Frozen pipes: Each year we respond to hundreds of calls regarding frozen pipes and meters.
 Most often drafts, improperly insulated pipes or failed heaters are found to be the cause.
-To prevent damage from occurring the best time to inspect and correct these situations is before the cold weather sets in.
-Inspect the area where your meter and plumbing is located.
+The best time to inspect and correct these situations is before the cold weather sets in.
+Inspect the area where your meter and plumbing are located.
 Look for open cracks in the foundation, poorly fitted windows and doors, missing gaskets, insulation or light entering where the wood meets the concrete.
-Replace gaskets, seal and insulate all suspect areas.
-Preventive measures are very often less costly than repairs associates with flooding and burst plumbing resultant from frozen pipes.
+Replace gaskets and insulate all suspect areas.
+Preventive measures are very often less costly than repairs associated with flooding and burst pipes resulting from frozen pipes.